 What's inside this article

-To many Christians, the cultural mandate probably sounds more like a United Nations resolution than a teaching of Scripture.
-But in fact, it’s the very first instruction given by God to the original human couple.
-Also known as the creation mandate, it can be found in the opening chapter of Genesis:
+To many Christians, the cultural mandate may sound more like a United Nations resolution than a teaching of Scripture.
+But in fact, it’s the first instruction God gave to the original human couple.
+Also called the creation mandate, it’s in the opening chapter of Genesis:

-This seminal ancient truth unfolds its many facets across the rest of Scripture and extends into every area of life for God’s image-bearers.
-But for all that, it often gets distorted or outright ignored by large swaths of the faith community, to say nothing of those outside of it.
+This primordial truth unfolds across the rest of Scripture and extends into every area of life.
+But for all that, it often gets distorted or ignored by large swaths of the faith community, to say nothing of those outside it.
 And yet when properly grasped, the cultural mandate casts an inspiring, joyful vision for human flourishing within God’s created order.